savita-aher/HennaStudio_FrontEnd/README.md

 - Instant updates via Axios-powered API calls
 - Modular React components for form handling and display

+📬 Contact Page Feature
+- Provides a clean, responsive form for users to send inquiries or custom design requests.
+- Captures name, email, phone number, message, and optional custom design image (via URL or file upload).
+- Includes radio toggle to conditionally display upload options for custom designs.
+- Submits data to backend via POST request and stores it in MongoDB using a validated schema.
+- Styled with warm, minimalist branding to match HennaBloom Studio’s aesthetic.

 ## Customer View (Public)
 - Browse available henna designs
 - Place orders with selected design and contact details